SummaryRead the full fact sheet

 The colon is a complex and important organ in terms of the gastrointestinal health of a person.
 Two to three kilograms of bacteria are present in the colon to digest unabsorbed fibre and starch.
 They produce a multitude of intestinal gases, most of which are reabsorbed and expired on the breath.

 The colon produces short-chain fatty acids, some of which may be important in preventing conditions such as colon cancer.
 It also reabsorbs liquid so that only 100–200 millilitres are present in the faeces.

 Reasons to have a colonoscopy

-A colonoscopy can be used to look for cancer of the colon (bowel cancer) or colon polyps, which are growths on the lining of the colon that can sometimes be cancerous or may grow to be cancerous.
+A colonoscopy can be used to look for cancer of the colon () or colon , which are growths on the lining of the colon that can sometimes be cancerous or may grow to be cancerous.

 A colonoscopy may be performed to find the cause of signs and symptoms including: